When discussing multi-sensory instruction, we typically refer to visual, auditory, and tactile/kinesthetic pathways (VATK).

-Some students might have a strength or preference toward one pathway.
-However, using more than one modality will help students better retain information according to the research of Dr. Samuel Orton.
+Some students might have strengths or preferences toward one pathway.
+However, using more than one modality will help students better retain information, according to the research of Dr. Samuel Orton.

 Let’s take a closer look at how to use the different components of multi-sensory instruction.